 When my husband was diagnosed with a dreadful cancer in fall of 2004, the quotidian seemed unbearably precious and mighty far away.
 All painting ceased for 14 months.
 When I returned to the studio in the spring of 2006, with most of the danger behind us, these are the paintings that began to emerge.
 I worked with a combination of personal effects and photos that I took while at U.Va. in Holly Wright’s class.
 I am drawn to the monochrome palate and sense of absence and tenderness in these images I made 20 years ago.
 How did I know I’d need these pictures 20 years hence?
 Just lucky, I guess.

-One Response to “Based on a True Story”
+2 thoughts on “Based on a True Story

 I’m a ravelry browser, “Denurai” and hesitant knitter, Denise.